 pulumi new command, however, automates the process:

-pulumi new typescript -y
+pulumi new python -y

 This will print output similar to the following with a bit more information and status as it goes: